choojs/website/content/docs/state-machines/index.md

 occurs, the state machine throws an error explaining which transition was invalid.

-### Combining Data & State
+### Combining Data and State
-Now that we have all our individual bits, let's combine it all together:
+Now that we have all of our individual bits, let's combine it all together:

 ```js
 var machine = new StateMachine('green', {